Counting the Cost of Vibe Coding

 Summary

-Token Use is open source and lives at:
+The source code for Token Use lives at:

-Itβs at the start of its life, so there are bound to be edge cases I havenβt hit yet, particularly across the four different tool formats.
+Itβs still early in its life, so there are bound to be edge cases I havenβt hit yet, particularly across the five different tool formats now that Gemini CLI has joined the lineup.
 If you spot something off in the parsing, or if thereβs a feature that would make the tool more useful for your workflow, issues and pull requests are welcome.

 If nothing else, having the data has changed how I think about my AI tool usage.
 Knowing that a particular kind of refactoring task tends to cost a few quid, while a quick code review costs almost nothing, is the sort of thing thatβs hard to internalise without seeing the numbers laid out next to each other.
 Whether you end up doing more of the cheap things or fewer of the expensive ones is up to you.